 “The fight against prostitution”

-The Azerbaijani government insists that the raids were meant to fight prostitution and that the sexual orientation of the people detained was not a matter of concern for the police.
+that the raids were meant to fight prostitution and that the sexual orientation of the people detained was not a matter of concern for the police.

 “People of non-traditional sexual orientation who are engaged in prostitution have lately been flooding certain areas in the city center in evening hours.
 Their behavior violates public order.
 Residents of the city have repeatedly requested that the police stop the illegal activities of those people, therefore we had to take action.
 The raid was conducted against prostitutes, not against sexual minorities,” says a press release issued by the Interior Ministry.